chalmersplasmatheory/DREAM/doc/sphinx/source/frontend/api/Settings/eqsys/distribution.rst

    alternative :ref:`advection term interpolation<advection-interpolation>`
    schemes available in DREAM.
 These can efficiently suppress numerical oscillations and stabilize solutions.
+   If the non-linear solver fails to converge, increasing resolution sometimes helps, in particular decreasing the time step.
+   If a floating-point exception is thrown, the matrix may have become singular to working precision, which is often resolved by increasing grid and/or time resolution.

 Class documentation
 *******************